-Residential Land withholding tax
+Residential land withholding tax

-A withholding tax also applies for non-residents selling residential property subject to the 'bright-line' test, known as residential land withholding tax (RLWT).
-This means that tax on any profit from the sale of a residential property that is subject to the 'bright-line' test is collected from non-resident sellers at the point of sale, based on the assumption that such tax was owed.
-The non-resident seller may then need to show that the tax was not owed in order to get a refund.
+A withholding tax applies to "offshore RLWT persons" selling residential property within the 'bright-line' periods, known as residential land withholding tax (RLWT).
+This means that RLWT may be collected on the sale of a residential property sold within the 'bright-line' period at the point of sale, based on the assumption that such tax was owed.
+The seller may then need to file a return with Inland Revenue to claim back any excess RLWT withheld and paid to Inland Revenue.